 Nigeria’s Electricity Crisis | $2.5 Billion Capital Shortfall Sparks Urgent Call for Reforms

-Nigeria'S Electricity Crisis: $2.5 Billion Capital Shortfall Sparks Urgent Call For Reforms
+Nigeria's Electricity Crisis: $2.5 Billion Capital Shortfall Sparks Urgent Call for Reforms

 The Nigeria’s electricity sector is grappling with a staggering capital deficit of approximately 2 trillion naira ($2.5 billion), as highlighted by Olu Verheijen, an advisor to President Bola Tinubu on energy.
 This pressing financial gap has left the industry in a precarious state, struggling to cater to the power needs of its 200 million residents.
 Over-leveraging and insufficient capitalization have severely impeded the companies’ ability to invest in expanding their Nigeria’s electricity distribution networks across households.